gammapy/gammapy/docs/maps/regionmap.rst

 ==========
 A `~RegionGeom` describes the underlying geometry of a region in the sky with any number of non-spatial axes associated to it.
-Is analogous to a  map geometry `~Geom`, but instead of a fine spatial grid on a rectangular region, the spatial dimension is reduced to a single bin with an arbitrary shape (cisrcular, rectangular,...), which describes a region in the sky with that same shape.
-Besides the spatial region, a `~RegionGeom` can also have any number of non-spatial dimensions, the most common use being an energy axis.
+Is analogous to a  map geometry `~Geom`, but instead of a fine spatial grid on a rectangular region, the spatial dimension is reduced to a single bin with an arbitrary shape, which describes a region in the sky with that same shape.
+Besides the spatial region, a `~RegionGeom` can also have any number of non-spatial dimensions, the most common case being an additional energy axis.
 The `~RegionGeom` object defines the structure into which the data contained in a `~RegionNDMap` is distributed.

 Creating a RegionGeom